jackbrucesimpson/PiCluster/README.md

 * Using MPI in your Python and R code
 * Raspberry Pi Cluster
 * How we can use MPI through Python and R
+* Using this on your own multicore computers

 #### Sync